 Relax in Laguna de Apoyo

 Laguna de Apoyo is one of the most popular places to visit in Nicaragua.
-I recommend spending a few days there, but if you are short on time you will be happy to know that it’s within easy reach from Granada and a perfect spot for a day trip.
+I recommend spending a few days there, but if you are short on time you can go on a day trip as it is easy to reach from Granada.

 The area is strictly protected.
 The water of the lake is pristine, and no motor boats are allowed – so it is a perfect place to swim.
 The surroundings are idyllic.
-Once there, you have the option to pay a small fee to one of the local resorts – usually around $10 USD – to be able to use their facilities, which include kayak rentals.
+Once there, you can pay a small fee to one of the local resorts – usually around $10 USD – to be able to use their facilities, which include kayak rentals.

 Alternatively, you can opt for a day trip that goes to Masaya too, like this one.